 In our endeavor to fulfil the service delivery mandate to the community as the Council, Management Team and Staff of Impendle Local Municipality, we are proud to present the 2018/19 to 2021/22 Final IDP to Impendle Council, Community, Staff and the South African Society and the World at large.

 During the IDP preparation period, an extensive public participation throughout the Municipality was undertaken.
 In this process, it was established that amongst service delivery needs of Impendle Community, the common ones range from the provision of access to adequate water, road, storm water, bridges, community halls, social facilities, electricity especially infills and network connectivity.
+In terms of social needs communities raised were employment, health and economic and skills development.
+I am certain that as Councillors, Management Team and Staff of cause with the assistance of Ward Committees, Ward Administrators, Government, Organized Advocacy Groups, Political Parties and the entire community at large we shall work together to achieve our vision of

 KEY POLICY DEVELOPMENTSEconomic development and job creation is an area in which the municipality put for emphasis on over the next coming five years and even more.
 The construction of the Maze Mill Plant built in Impendle Village is part of the Small Town Rehabilitation Program funded by the Department of Cooperative Governance and Traditional Affairs.
 The revision of the local economic development strategy of the municipality will include these new initiatives and a number of jobs will be created from production of raw material to the retailing of the final product.
 This opens the opportunity for the revival of cooperatives.